-On Sunday, July 26, 2020, Prof. Manar Fayyad, President of the German Jordanian University and Dr. Mahmoud Abu Shaera’, the Chairman of Zarqa Corporation for Education and Investment, signed the agreement of EDU-SYRIA/EDU-JORDAN scholarship program, funded by the European Union, to support 470 Syrian refugees.
+On Sunday, July 26, 2020, The President of the German Jordanian University (as consortium leader), Prof. Manar Fayyad, and the Chairman of Zarqa Corporation for Education and Investment Mr. Mahmoud Abu Shaera signed the agreement of EDU-SYRIA/EDU-JORDAN scholarship programme, funded by the European Union through the regional trust fund in response to the Syrian crisis: the EU ‘Madad’ Fund to support 470 Syrian refugees.

-During the signing ceremony, Fayyad praised the distinguished partnership between the two parties and the importance of cooperation between the public and private sectors, noting that the program provides scholarships for Syrian refugees and Jordanian youth since its establishment in 2015.
+During the signing ceremony, Fayyad praised the distinguished partnership between the two parties and the importance of cooperation between the public and private sectors, noting that the program has been providing scholarships for Syrian refugees and Jordanian youth since its establishment in 2015.

-Fayyad appreciated the efforts of all partners and the project team to assure providing quality education for young people, helping them to improve their lives and integrate them in society, in order to become tools for production and building in their societies.
+Fayyad appreciated the efforts of all partners and the project team to assure providing quality education for young people, helping them to improve their lives, and integrate them in society to be tools for production and building in their societies.

 For his part, Vice Chairman of the Company, Mr. Osama Abu Shaera’, stressed the importance of such agreements and the extent of their impact on students under EU supervision.
 He added that the University is keen to provide all educational and learning materials so that it reflects on their excellence and academic achievement, pointing that the agreement comes to support the higher education project for Syrian refugees and Jordanian youth.